projectcalico/calico/master/getting-started/kubernetes/installation/hosted/k8s-backend/index.md

 title: Etcdless Hosted Install
 ---

 This document describes installing Calico on Kubernetes in a mode that does not require access to an etcd cluster.
+This mode uses the Kubernetes API as the datastore.
 Note that this feature currently comes with a number of limitations, namely:

-- Calico without etcd performs policy enforcement only and does not yet support Calico BGP networking.
+- it supports policy enforcement only and does not yet support Calico BGP networking.
-- Calico without etcd does not yet support Calico IPAM.
+- it does not yet support Calico IPAM.
 It is recommended to use `host-local` IPAM in conjunction with Kubernetes pod CIDR assignments.
-- Calico without etcd does not yet support the full set of `calicoctl` commands.
+- it does not yet support the full set of `calicoctl` commands.
-- Calico without etcd does not yet support the full set of calico/node options (such as IP autodiscovery).
+- it does not yet support the full set of calico/node options (such as IP autodiscovery).

 ## Requirements